Building a Brand Online — From Zero to Recognition

 1. Inconsistency

 Website in blue, LinkedIn in green, proposals in red.
 Professional tone on the site, meme-style on LinkedIn.
 "Premium" promise on the site, ads like "cheap websites from $299."
+We see this mistake most often not in small companies without budget, but in companies that commissioned their website, their LinkedIn, and their proposals separately — and nobody ever put them side by side.

 2. Copying Competitors